Magotchi/lpid-core-documents/LPID core documents.md

 - b.
 Has paid minimum dues required for membership to the State Party within the last 12 consecutive months, or is a lifetime member; and

 - c.
-As defined by Idaho State Law is either
+As defined by Idaho State Law is

-    1. A Qualified Elector registered as Libertarian or Unaffiliated; or

-    2. A resident of Idaho, who is not registered to vote.
+    1. A resident of Idaho; and

+    2. At least 16 years of age; and

+- d.
+Is in good standing with the Party.

 ### Section 3